 Attorney at Law

 Who Should Be Your Successor Trustee?

-If you have a revocable living trust, you probably named yourself as trustee so you can continue to manage your own financial affairs, but eventually, someone will need to step in for you when you are no longer able to act due to incapacity or after your death.
-Your successor trustee plays an important role in the effective execution of your estate plan....
+If you have a revocable living trust, you probably named yourself as the initial trustee so you can continue to manage your financial affairs.
+Eventually someone else will need to step in when you are no longer able to act due to incapacity or after your death, however.
+Your successor trustee plays an important role in the effective implementation of your estate plan....

 When you establish a trust, you name someone to be the trustee.
 A trustee does what you do right now with your financial affairs—collect income, pay bills and taxes, save and invest for the future, buy and sell property, provide for your loved ones, keep accurate records, and generally keep things organized and in good order....

 An estate plan that includes a revocable living trust is an excellent way to protect yourself and your loved ones upon your passing or in the event you are unable to manage your own affairs.
 As opposed to other estate planning options, a revocable living trust gives you the ability to keep control of and enjoy your accounts and property during your lifetime and to maintain privacy in how the accounts and property are managed, and may save your loved ones the time and financial burden of going through probate....

 The U.S. legal system is designed so that those who suffer injury through the avoidable fault of others can seek compensation for those injuries.
 Sometimes injuries are so severe that the injured individual receives a significant sum of cash through a settlement or court judgement.
 Such a sudden and large infusion of cash can be overwhelming to an individual and the individual’s family, and without sound legal planning, can be lost or mishandled....

 Why Your Heirs or Beneficiaries May Receive a Smaller Inheritance Than You Thought